HUSTNO1WXY/FineFormer/README.md

 When the RANSAC threshold is set to 1.0, you can reproduce results in paper.

-When the RANSAC threshold is set to 0.3, the performance of our proposed method can be boosted again:
+The hyperparameters in the original paper aren't extensively tuned.
+After preparing the code for release, we tuned the hyperparameters and made some improvements.
+For example, when the RANSAC threshold is set to 0.3, the performance of our proposed method can be boosted again:
 ```txt
 Evaluation Results (mean over 15 pairs):
 AUC@5    AUC@10  AUC@20  Prec